 If a camp has a specific focus like horseback riding or sailing, that adds more to the running costs as they have to account for those added expenses plus the expenses for offering the traditional summer camp programs.

-For parents who want to desperately send their kids to camp but can’t afford high prices, college programs or local government summer programs are your best bet.
-These types might not offer the same amount of camp activities, but they’re quite close and are a great option for all families of any income level.
+For parents who want to desperately send their kids to camp but can’t afford high prices, college or local government programs are your best bet.
+These types might not offer the same amount of camp activities, but they’re quite close and are a great option for families of any income level.

 Overnight camps, also known as sleepaway camps, provide campers with full housing that often includes three meals per day.
 The activities offered at these camps are typically more on the high-end, like horseback riding, sailing programs, high rope courses, rock climbing facilities, and much more.
 Since children are being taken care of 24/7, the costs are much higher.
 However, no matter which one you choose, both options still provide immense benefits to kids who attend.

-Another thing you need to factor in for overnight summer camps is the cost for supplies.
+Another thing you need to factor in for overnight summer camps is the cost of supplies.
 What you need to pack for your child for their time at camp, might add another hundred or two hundred dollars to your total cost.
 What you need to carry the supplies in like a duffel bag or a camp trunk alone can cost you a hundred dollars or more.

 While the price for summer camps certainly isn’t the most budget-friendly, there are several things you can do to make it more affordable.
 For starters, many camps offer financial aid options in the form of scholarships to campers.
 These often tend to be need-based, so you might need to provide proof of financial hardship to qualify for the financial assistance.